 When most of your customers anonymously visit, make a purchase and leave, there’s little opportunity to provide deeper value and encourage them to remain loyal.

-It means retailers can keep in touch with consumers long before and after they walk into a store, and they can optimize the experience to ensure they make the most of every moment a customer is standing in a physical location.
+It means retailers can keep in touch with consumers long before and after they walk into a store.
+The experience can be optimized to ensure the most is made from every moment a customer is standing in a physical location.

 Just look at the Supermarket Customer Experience Survey from research firm CB4 based on a survey of 1,055 U.S. shoppers.
 It said 58% of shoppers reported buying groceries in-store very often, and 53% reported never buying groceries online.

-That means it’s more important than ever to improve their ability to find what they need, offer real-time pricing optimization, as well as assortment and merchandising approaches that respond more dynamically to shifts in demand.
+That means it’s more important than ever for retailers to offer real-time pricing optimization, as well as assortment and merchandising approaches that respond more dynamically to shifts in demand.